filipvanlaenen/irish_polls/index.md

 + **SD:** Social Democrats
 + **I4C:** Independents 4 Change
 + **I:** Independent
-+ **Performance:** How well the pollster did in terms of number of results within the 95% confidence interval, not including I4C
++ **Performance:** How well the pollster did in terms of number of results within the 95% confidence interval
++ **¹:** I4C is not included in the calculation of the performance, because they were usually not polled separately
 + **N/A (single party):** Party not included the published results
 + **N/A (entire row):** Calculation for this opinion poll not started yet